zcyy0/Long-horizon-agent-rl-craftax/README.md

 5. Train the optional rule-blind counterfactual critic.
 6. Run one compute-matched policy-learning comparison.

-A longer implementation and experiment plan is available in `docs/SOLO_RESEARCH_PLAN.md`.
+A longer implementation and experiment report is available in `project_report.md`.